jroesch/jroesch.github.io/about_content.md

 native compilation, sledgehammer style tactics, and various development tools including editor modes.

+I have also been recently working on the F* programming language, which has been co-designed with the [miTLS effort](http://mitls.org/) as part of the larger [Everest Expedition](https://project-everest.github.io/).
+In particular I designed an experimental Lean backend for F*, and have been contributing to the design and implementation of low level programming libraries in F*, as well as the efficient compilation of F* code to C.

 When time permits I attempt to contribute to [Rust](https://www.rust-lang.org/).

 I was previously at the